JoanCharmant/quill-blender/docs/import.md

 ## Quill paint layers

 Paint layers contain one or more drawings made of paint strokes.
-On import the drawings are converted to either Mesh objects or Grease pencil objects, this can be configured in the import dialog.
+On import the drawings are converted to Mesh, Grease pencil or Curve objects, this can be configured in the import dialog.

 ### Import as Mesh